Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 almost in place because there is very little travel towards 6 o'clock.
 Step 4 is diagonal towards 7:30 o'clock.
 Steps 5&6 are an anchor step.
 You should end in an [open] position.

+#### Left-side starter back-lead free-spin

+Start in a [starter] position.
+The handwork for 1 is to lead the follower towards 6 o'clock using a flat right hand.
+On 1.5 lead the follower towards 7 o'clock with the palm of your right hand, which is the equivalent of the [left] prep.
+On 3 flex your wrist to lead the follower towards 5 o'clock.
+The right hand will disconnect from the shoulder blade on 3 and the follower will enter into a [free spin].

+Typically for an [free spin], you would use your right hand to lead a [left] prep on 1.5 and lead the follower into the turn.
+In this case you are doing the same prep with the same hand and on the same beats, but from a [starter] position.

 #### Left-side starter outside turn into a weird handshake position